 Dark Circles Under Eyes Causes

-The Natural Aging Process
+1. The Natural Aging Process

 First and foremost, getting older can lead to the appearance of dark circles under the eyes.
 As an individual gets older, the production of crucial fats and collagen slows down to a crawl.
-This results in much lower fat and collagen levels in the area under the eyes, which means the skin loses its natural elasticity and volume.
+This results in much lower fat and collagen levels in the area beneath the eyes, which means the skin loses its natural elasticity and volume.

-A Constant Strain on the Eyes
+2. A Constant Strain on the Eyes

-Too Much Time in the Sun
+3. Too Much Time in the Sun

 Melanin is the pigment that gives the skin color, and while this can be useful for those looking to get a nice tan for the summer, it can be troublesome to the area under the eyes.
 Too much sun can cause the skin around the eyes to darken and lead to dark circles appearing.
 That is why it is important to wear sunglasses and always apply sunscreen when out in the sun for an extended amount of time.

-Fatigue and Sleep Deprivation
+4. Fatigue and Sleep Deprivation